AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments.md

 Content fragments contain structured content:

 * They are based on a [Content Fragment Model](/help/assets/content-fragments/content-fragments-models.md), which predefines a structure for the resulting fragment.
+* The structure can range between:
+  * Basic
+    * For example, a single, multi-line text field.
+    * Can be used for preparing straightforward content for use in page authoring.
+  * Complex
+    * A combination of many fields of varying data types, including text, number, boolean, data and time, amongst others.
+    * Can be used either for preparing more structured content for page authoring, or for delivery to your application.
+  * Nested
+    * The reference data types available allow you to nest your content.
+    * Tends to be used for delivery to your application.

 Content fragments can also be delivered in JSON format, using the Sling Model (JSON) export capabilities of AEM core components.
 This form of delivery: